Have you always wanted to grow plants on top of your fish tank?

 1. Back to the Roots Aquaponic Fish Tank

-Back to the Roots was started by a couple of guys just out of college, who have a passion to reconnect families with food through indoor gardening kits.
+Back to the Roots was started by a couple of guys just out of college.
+They have a passion for reconnecting families with food through indoor gardening kits.

 This tank is made for Betta fish but can be used for other small fish as well.
 The general rule is 1 gallon of water for 1 inch of fish.

-In this 3-gallon tank, you could have up to 3 very small fish (like male guppies) or 1 slightly larger fish (such as a Betta).
+In this 3-gallon tank, you could have up to 3 tiny fish (like neon tetras) or one slightly larger fish (such as a Betta).

 You can grow a range of plants from the top of this tank.
-The kit comes with plenty of wheatgrass and radish sprouts to get you started.
+The kit comes with wheatgrass and radish sprouts to get you started.
+These are good starter plants—they grow quickly and easily and don’t need much light.

 Included with the kit:

-Fish food is really the only thing not included.
+Fish food is the only thing not included.

 2. Penn-Plax Aquaponic Betta Fish Tank

-I recommend getting the larger size as this will be best for your fish.
-0.5 gallons is a very small amount of water and even a very small fish may quickly outgrow this tank.
+We recommend getting the larger size as this will be best for your fish.
+0.5 gallons is a very small amount of water; even a small fish may quickly outgrow this tank.

-The 0.5 gallon tank really is too small to keep any fish, in my opinion.
-A betta fish will spend all its time flaring in anger!
+The 0.5-gallon tank is too small to keep any fish.
+A betta fish will spend all its time flaring in anger, sp please do not buy the small tank.

 Recommended plants include: